 The mine has been in operation since 1989.
 It is an open cut operation with overburden drilling and blasting, followed by conventional removal with truck and shovel and dozer push.

-Jellinbah Coal is a low volatile bituminous coal with high specific energy, low ash and sulphur.
+Jellinbah Coal is a low volatile bituminous coal with high specific energy and low ash.
 With these properties it is ideally suited to pulverised coal injection and special coal boilers.

 The mine has a current production capacity of approximately 5Mtpa.

-Jellinbah Group has a 70% interest in the Jellinbah operation and Marubeni Coal and Sojitz Coal each hold 15% interests.
+Jellinbah Group has a 70% interest in the Jellinbah operation and Marubeni Coal and Sojitz Development each hold 15% interests.

 LAKE VERMONT COAL MINE

-Lake Vermont Mine is located near Dysart and product coal is hauled by rail to the Port of Gladstone and Dalrymple Bay Coal Terminal.
+Lake Vermont Mine is located near Dysart and product coal is hauled by rail to the Port of Gladstone and Abbot Point Coal Terminal.

 Lake Vermont’s first shipment was in February 2009.
 Jellinbah Group appointed Thiess Mining as the operators of the Lake Vermont mine.
 The mine is an open cut operation, with overburden drilling and blasting followed by conventional removal with truck and shovel and dozer push.

-The mine infrastructure was expanded in 2012/13 and from October 2013 has been operating has a production capacity of 9Mtpa.
+The mine infrastructure was expanded in 2012/13 and from October 2013 has been operating with a production capacity of 9Mtpa.

-Jellinbah Group has a 70% interest in the mine, with Marubeni Coal, Sojitz Coal and AMCI each holding 10% interests.
+Jellinbah Group has a 70% interest in the mine, with Marubeni Coal, Sojitz Development and AMCI each holding 10% interests.

 Last Updated July 2020